Gipfeli Recipe: How to Make Perfect Swiss Pastries at Home

 • Sweet: Add a spoonful of chocolate chips, almond paste, or fruit jam to each triangle before rolling.

 • Savory: Fill with grated cheese, a slice of ham, or cream cheese for a delicious twist.
+For a savory dish beyond pastries, check out our Honey Walnut Chicken Recipe for an equally comforting meal.

 • Seasonal: Experiment with fillings like pumpkin puree or spiced apple compote during autumn.
+Or for a cozy autumn dessert, try our Applesauce Cobbler recipe.

 Storing and Reheating